 There were many steps to approval for this historic district overlay.
 Currently, a draft of the Browne's Addition Design Standards and Guidelines is available for review and comment.
-The City of Spokane Plan Commission is currently holding workshops to look at the proposed guidelines.
-The Plan Commission will hold a public hearing on June 12, 2019 at which they recommend the formation of the Browne's Addition Local Historic District Overlay Zone to Spokane City Council.
+The City of Spokane Plan Commission held three workshops to look at the proposed guidelines and district overlay zone.
+The Plan Commission held a public hearing on June 12, 2019 at which they recommend the formation of the Browne's Addition Local Historic District Overlay Zone to Spokane City Council.

 The adoption of the overlay was also subject to review by the Landmarks Commission of the City of Spokane.
 They will also review the document and send a recommendation to City Council.